 Also inside the leaf are cells that contain lots of chloroplasts.
 Chloroplasts are the organelles in plant cells that do photosynthesis.
 These special cells with lots of chloroplasts are called palisades cells.
 Chloroplasts contain chlorophyll which is a green pigment that absorbs light from the sun.

 Plants perform photosynthesis in specialized organelles called chloroplasts.
 The chloroplasts contain chlorophyll, a green pigment that absorbs light from the sun.
 Inside the chloroplast the light energy is used to make the high energy, carbon-carbon and carbon-hydrogen bonds, in glucose.
 The atoms needed to make glucose come from the air.
 Carbon dioxide in the air is used for the carbon in glucose.
-The oxygen and hydrogen in glucose come from water.
+The oxygen in glucose also comes from the carbon dioxide.
+The hydrogen in glucose comes from water.